 Review, update and strengthen enforcement of the Water Regulations.

-Those responsible for water systems need to take action to mitigate the risk of legionella and other water borne contaminants if closed for prolonged periods due to Covid-19.
+Those responsible for water systems need to take action to mitigate the risk of Legionella and other water-borne contaminants.

 Introduce further legislation around the installation and use of domestic hot tubs and spa baths.